A degenerate version of Brion's formula

 Something similar happens in affine buildings.
 Suppose, for simplicity, $G$ is a split adjoint semisimple algebraic group over a non-archimedean local field $F$ with maximal torus $T$.
 Let $q$ be the order of the residue field.
 Let $K$ be a special maximal compact subgroup.
 Then $G/K$ is the collection of special vertices of the associated Bruhat-Tits building.
 If we have a $K$-invariant function on $G/K$, then by the Cartan decomposition, it is determined by its values on the special vertices inside a sector based at the unique vertex stabilized by $K$.
 These vertices are in turn naturally parametrized by the intersection of the coweight lattice with the Weyl chamber $\mathfrak{a}^+$ inside of the vector space $\mathfrak{a} := X_\bullet(T) \otimes_{\mathbb{Z}} \mathbb{R}$ where $X_\bullet(T)$ is the cocharacter lattice $\textnormal{Hom}_{\mathbb{Z}}(F^\times, T)$; such lattice points are called \textit{dominant coweights}.
 The cardinality of the preimage of a dominant coweight $\lambda$ under Cartan projection has an expression of the form

 where $c(\lambda, q^{-1})$ is constant on the interior of each face of the Weyl chamber \cite{macdonald_spherical}.
 One may interpret this coefficient as the ``Jacobian factor'' that arises when integrating a bi-$K$-invariant function on $G$.
-Like in the symmetric spaces setting, at times it is advantageous to work with polyhedral metrics on the building using polytopes in $\mathfrak{a}^+$ (see, e.g., \cite{landvogt, BT_theory_berkovich, suh, peterson}).
+Like in the symmetric spaces setting, at times it is advantageous to work with polyhedral metrics on the building using polytopes in $\mathfrak{a}^+$ (see, e.g., \cite{landvogt, BT_theory_berkovich, suh, gao_2022, gao_thesis, peterson, gielen_2025}).
 To compute the size of a ball of radius $t \in \mathbb{N}$ in this metric, one must integrate \eqref{building_jacobian} over the lattice points in the defining polytope.
 One could use Brion's formula, but, as in the symmetric spaces case, at times one must instead use degenerate Brion's formula as in \eqref{brion_discrete_dilation}.